rbisdorff/Digraph3/docSphinx/tutorial.rst

   stabilizer size: [1, 2, 3, ..., 8, 9, ..., 12, 13, ...]
   frequency      : [0, 2, 0, ..., 1, 0, ...,  1,  0, ...]

-The corresponding group stabilizers' sizes and frequencies -- orbit 1 with 12 symmetry axes, orbit 2 with 8 symmetry axes, and orbits 3 and 4 both with one symmetry axis (see Lines 11-13), are illustrated in the corresponding unlabelled graphs of *Figure-1* below.
+The corresponding group stabilizers' sizes and frequencies -- orbit 1 with 12 symmetry axes, orbit 2 with 8 symmetry axes, and orbits 3 and 4 both with one symmetry axis (see Lines 11-13), are illustrated in the corresponding unlabelled graphs of *Fig. 33* below.

 .. figure:: c12.png
     :width: 400 px